 This introductory course surveys the history of Islamic art and architecture between the 7th and 16th centuries.
-Students will explore the rich visual and artistic traditions that developed and thrived under the caliphates and dynasties that ruled medieval Spain, North Africa, the Middle East and Central Asia.
-They will also investigate thematic issues central to the discipline of Islamic art history, including the function of ornament, the development of calligraphy in visual culture, the adoption and abstention of figural representation, and the impact of Orientalism.
-A diverse array of artistic media and techniques are examined, including painting, sculpture, textiles, manuscripts and architecture.
-Students will also be introduced to art-historical research strategies, and methods for writing about art.
-This counts toward the foundation-level, Africa and Middle East place and 600-1800 time requirements for the major.
+Students explore the rich visual and artistic traditions that developed and thrived under the caliphates and dynasties that ruled medieval Spain, North Africa, the Middle East and Central Asia.
+They will investigate thematic issues central to the discipline of Islamic art history, including the function of ornament, the development of calligraphy in visual culture, the adoption and abstention of figural representation, and the impact of Orientalism.
+A diverse array of artistic media and techniques is examined, including painting, sculpture, textiles, manuscripts and architecture.
+Students also are introduced to art-historical research strategies, and methods for writing about art.
+This counts toward the 100-level course requirement, Africa and Middle East place and 600-1800 time requirements for the major.
 No prerequisite.